 In the UK, OpenPrescribing allows GPs, managers and everyone to explore prescribing data in the country.
 Every month, the NHS publishes anonymized data about the drugs prescribed by GPs.
 OpenPrescribing makes the raw data files more user-friendly.

-Jonathan Stoneman, former BBC journalist and now visiting fellow at the Reuters Institute for the Study of Journalism, said last year that the open data community should talk to journalists and journalists should understand what open data is and what it can do for them.
-“They need to publicize each other; it’s a two-way street and is not happening,” he said.
+Jonathan Stoneman, a former BBC journalist and now a visiting fellow at the Reuters Institute for the Study of Journalism, said last year that the open data community should talk to journalists and journalists should understand what open data is and what it can do for them.
+He added:

 The publishing and use of open data – especially outside the US, the UK and the Scandinavian countries – is still something new.
 And journalists working with open data are not the mainstream.